 There's Drake's galleon for the kids and the Thames River Clippers for the quick trip to Greenwich or the Embankment and West End, near Trafalgar Square.
 The recently opened One New Change shopping complex (designed by Jean Nouvel) is next to St Paul's.
 Could not be a better holiday location.
-Longer stays available if you are here to work on a project or study.
+Longer stays (over one month) available if you are here to work on a project or study.

 If you are travelling with a son or daughter there is plenty to amuse the kids: prisons, pirate ships, boats on the river and parks.
 Very safe neighbourhood for young people.